 Moody, dark, where is it? is it a good place? is it a church? is it part of an advert for something?
 Having your name in lights.
 Is it a factory? outdoors, lit up for all to see, parkland? desert?

-I feel it is saying that somewhere is either beyond belief in awe and amazement or that its beyond belief as if something bad has happened.
-You cannot actually believe that this’thing’ that has happened, has really happened.
+I feel it is saying that somewhere is either beyond belief in awe and amazement or that it is beyond belief as if something bad has happened.
+You cannot actually believe that this ‘thing’ that happened, has really happened.
 In order to know what the piece is saying you would have to know where it is and the situations behind it.

 I watched this video of the artist speaking about his inspiration behind the piece.

 The way he opens the video immediately casts your mind back to that time when 9/11 happened and as if you are on that train travelling through New York in a state of disbelief.
 Everyone remembers where they were on that day and it is difficult to comprehend still when you watch it again on TV even 15 years later.
 The tiredness and confusion he describes of the passenger is exactly right.
 When something big happens in your life especially something like that and you have lived through it, you do feel detached and worried and as if the enormity just won’t sink in.
 The hatred the passengers felt toward the Sikh passenger is upsetting.
 His feelings are very strong for the situation, the other passengers being upset, the hatred and the unknown.